CIS565-Fall-2019/Final-Project/README.md

 **Before the meeting**:
 * Email your one page pitch and any supplemental material to Patrick, Shehzan, and the TAs by end of Sunday 11/11.
 Sooner is better.
 To really hit a home run, consider prototyping something before the meeting.
+  * Use the subject as `[CIS 565 2018 Final Project] Name1, Name2, Name3`.
+Include a project/team name, if chosen.

 **You are free to start working on your project before the pitch.** As long as you have followed the guidelines, it is more than likely that your project will be approved.
 We may ask you to tweak it, move the milestones etc.